-I’m a savvy and versatile ghostwriter, editor, and copywriter with more than 15 years of professional experience.
+I’m a savvy and versatile ghostwriter, editor, and copywriter with nearly 20 years of professional experience.
 I firmly believe I have the best job in the known universe, although it took me several decades to chase it down.

 I spent my college years studying creative writing, journalism, literature, composition, and poetry.
 (With a side order of a-cappella singing and post-adolescent geekery.)
-After graduation, I spent 12 years crafting concise copy and telling engaging stories at various media companies, book publishers, and non-profits.
+After graduation, I spent more than a decade crafting concise copy and telling engaging stories at various media companies, book publishers, and non-profits.
 Then in 2011, I felt ready to write, edit, and consult on my own terms, so I took a deep breath and plunged into the world of self-employment.

 Since then, I’ve written for newspapers, blogs, magazines, newsletters, and websites, meticulously building a resume that I hope will impress the pants off of you.
 I’ve taught a class on book proposals for CreativeLive that’s reached nearly 7,000 students.
 I’ve written three non-fiction books under my own name, and ghostwritten a dozen more.
 My style and body image blog has been read by millions of people across the globe, and for three years I wrote a monthly fashion advice column for the Minneapolis Star Tribune.
 My articles have been featured on the Huffington Post and About.com, my blog has been highlighted by Marie Claire and Glamour, I’m a contributing editor at Adios Barbie, and my marketing and entrepreneurial advice has appeared on the GoDaddy blog.

 Pants still on?
 Then let’s talk about my behind-the-scenes work.
 I’ve edited books on post-traumatic stress and business practices for yogis, created expressive artist statements, and generated strategic editorial calendars for popular blogs.
 I’ve ghostwritten academic cover letters, blog posts, manifestos, and in-depth articles.
 I truly enjoy the process of collaboration and excel at helping people hone their messages, tell their stories, and find their voices.
 Want proof?
 Check out these testimonials from my marvelous clients.